deficollective/deficollective.github.io/content/english/blog/make-defi-decentralized-again.md

 With this recogniton, the need for clarity becomes even more prevalent as the clarity offered by these new regulations critically depends on an appropriate implementation of the decentralization principle in the first hand.
 Whether it is to harness the benefits or to ensure compliance with specific regulations, furthering our understanding of decentralization is of paramount importance for the prosperity of our industry.

-To advance the decentralization of finance, the DeFi Collective has taken the initiative to develop decentralization principles.
+{{< notice "info" >}} To advance the decentralization of finance, the DeFi Collective has taken the initiative to develop decentralization principles.
 We have identified three main objectives such principles should have

 - **Development guidelines**: support DeFi architects and developers in making educated design decisions
 - **Transparency framework**: provide a framework to assess and make transparent centralization vectors in DeFi services
 - **Communication tool**: enable the DeFi industry and its advocates to more effectively communicate to its stakeholders
+{{< /notice >}}

 ## Conclusion